 I got a degree in English with a minor in Rhetoric and History from the University of Illinois at Urbana Champaign.
 I worked several years in radio and television and print.
 I enjoyed radio, but developed an addiction to food and shelter that my radio salary just couldn’t cover.
 I returned to Chicagoland and worked a number of jobs which – while not satisfying from a spiritual or financial standpoint – did provide me with enough raw material to write many, many blog entries.

 I am now a software consultant for a local business in Loves Park.
-I am married and have one twelve year old son.
+I am married and have one son and an overweight cat.

 I mostly write words, but I have occasionally made the foray into music.
 I was a news director at a small radio station for several years.
 I also directed and produced a number of short videos.
 My last stint as a journalist was covering high school sports in Belvidere and the rest of the NIC-10 for a local newspaper.